DCP-INS/Groove/README.md

 This folder contains the data, computer code and document files for the article:
-Zalta A., Large E., Schon D. and Morillon, B. (2024).
+Zalta A., Large E.W., Schon D. and Morillon, B. (2024).
 Neural dynamics of predictive timing and motor engagement in music listening.
 Science Advances, 10 (10), eadi2525.
 DOI: 10.1126/sciadv.adi2525

 https://www.science.org/doi/10.1126/sciadv.adi2525